 Citigroup.
 On July 10, 2008, CPS and its wholly owned subsidiary Folio Funding II, LLC, as borrower, agreed with Citigroup Financial Products Inc. ("CGFP"), an affiliate of Citigroup Inc. ("Citigroup"), to amend and restate the agreements governing a pre-existing revolving residual credit facility.
 CGFP was the note purchaser in and administrative agent of that credit facility.
-The amendments included the issuance to an affiliate of CGFP of a warrant to purchase (for nominal consideration) 2,500,000 shares of Company common stock, which warrant was subsequently transferred to CGFP.
+The amendments included the issuance to an affiliate of CGFP of a ten-year warrant to purchase (for nominal consideration) 2,500,000 shares of Company common stock, which warrant was subsequently transferred to CGFP.
 Upon issuance of such warrant, CGFP became a person with beneficial ownership of greater than 5% of the Company's common stock.
 On March 10, 2010, the Company repurchased a portion of the warrant, representing 500,000 of the 2,500,000 shares available for purchase upon exercise of such warrant.
+On July 10, 2018, CGFP exercised the remaining warrant, receiving 1,999,995 shares after surrender of shares equal in value to the nominal exercise price.

-On August 26, 2011, another affiliate of Citigroup (Citigroup Global Markets, Inc. or "CGMI") agreed to purchase certain below investment grade notes to be issued not later than August 25, 2013 by securitization trusts sponsored by CPS.
-The last such purchase was in June 2012.
 In September 2011, and approximately quarterly thereafter, CGMI acted as a placement agent of asset-backed notes issued by securitization trusts sponsored by CPS.
-The issuances of investment-grade and below investment-grade notes, and the placement compensation to CGMI, from January 1, 2014 to the present, are set forth in the table below.
+The issuances of investment-grade and below investment-grade notes, and the placement compensation to CGMI, from January 1, 2016 to the present, are set forth in the table below.
 In each case, one or more other placement agents also received compensation for placing such notes, as well as CGMI.